scivision/mumps/README.md

 ### MUMPS version selection

 The MUMPS version defaults to a recent release.
-For reproducability, benchmarking and other purposes, one may select the version of MUMPS to build like:
+For reproducibility, benchmarking and other purposes, one may select the version of MUMPS to build like:

 ```sh
 cmake -B build -DMUMPS_UPSTREAM_VERSION=5.3.5